Should You Turn Off Your Water Heater When on Vacation?

 Instead of turning off your water heater before you head out, put it on “vacation” mode instead.
 If you don’t have a vacation setting on your unit, manually change the temperature to between 50 and 70 degrees.
 Although the energy savings will be minimal, you can still save a few pennies while ensuring your water heater will still be working properly when you return from your getaway.

 If you are leaving for an extended vacation and will be draining and shutting off your water heater before you leave, be sure to consult your unit’s manual.
 Follow the instructions word for word when turning your unit back on to avoid any issues.
-If you’re having trouble getting your water heater back on, call your local Aire Serv at 855-512-2886.
+If you’re having trouble getting your water heater back on, call your local Aire Serv.
 Happy travels!